Ali-Musli/SofUni-Project-React/README.md

 If the register is successful, the user will be redirect to the Home page.

+### Logout
+The logout action is available to logged-in users.

+Upon success, the REST service will return an empty response and the session information will be cleared.

+If the logout was successful, the user will be redirect to the Home page.

+### All Posts Page
+This page displays a list of all posts in the system, with their title and location.
+Clicking on any of the cards leads to the details page for the selected post.

+If there are no post (unauthenticated visitors), the button for "Login" will be available.
+If there are no post (authenticated visitors), the button for "Create" will be available.

+### Home Page
+All users will be greeted from the homepage.
+The button for "See all posts" will be available.

+### Create Game
+The Create page is available to logged-in users.
+It contains a form for creating new post.
+If some of the form fields are not filled in, a post cannot be created.

+Upon success, the REST service will return he newly created record.

+If the create of post is successful, the user will be redirect to the All Posts Page.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).